ColoursofOSINT/findmydevice/README.md

 [5. ❌ Known Issues](https://github.com/ColoursofOSINT/findmydevice#5--known-issues)

 ## 1. 📱 Introduction
 FindMyDevice is an Android App that severs as a Free and Open Source alternative to Google’s FindMyDevice.
-It allows you track, wipe and issue other commands to your device when it's lost.
+It allows you track, wipe and issue other commands to your device when its lost.

 ## 2. 💬 SMS vs ⌨️ Messages vs 🌐 Server
 FindMyDevice allows for commands and information to be sent and received via SMS, messaging apps and/or a server, depending on the configuration that has been set up.